ScyllaDB Migration

 )

-def execute_traversal_with_retry(connection_url: str, traversal_func):
+def execute_traversal(connection_url, traversal_func):

 try:

-g = traversal().withRemote(conn)
+g = traversal().with_remote(conn)

 conn.close()